Rea3070/Endurace-Championship-Manager-AMS2-LMU/README.md

 # Setup
 1. Put the ```.exe``` to its own folder.
 It will create some subfolders too hold the htmls for the points so its important to have its own folder.
-2. This is intended for AMS 2 to be ran with LMDh, LMP2, or GT3 Gen2 Cars.
-Any other classes will work but MAY have weird formating.
-3. SecondMonitor needs to be running while doing a Race in AMS 2.
+2. SecondMonitor needs to be running while doing a Race in AMS 2.
+SecondMonitor needs to be running with reports export turned on while doing a Race in AMS 2.
+Make sure "Also Export .Json File" is checked and Race export is checked in SecondMonitor Settings

 # Guide
 ## This is the order of events: